Go to the Students section

 If you have been unwell in the lead up to your exams but have not been seen at the surgery, a medical certificate cannot be written due to the doctor having no evidence of this.
 The same will apply if you have missed an exam but have not been seen by the surgery.

-If the doctor has written a certificate which has been rejected by the mitigating circumstances panel, you will then need to speak to your Student Support Co-ordinator about this.
+If the doctor has written a certificate which has been rejected by the exceptional circumstances panel, you will then need to speak to your Student Support Co-ordinator about this.
 The Medical Centre is unable to provide further evidence.